Background pattern

 • difficulty urinating

-• occasionally vomiting.
+• occasional vomiting.

-The central and peripheral toxic effects of atropine can be controlled with physostigmine salicylate 1-2 mg, injected subcutaneously, intramuscularly, or intravenously; due to its short duration of action, the injection may be repeated every 1-2 hours if necessary.
+The toxic central and peripheral effects of atropine can be controlled with physostigmine salicylate 1-2 mg, injected subcutaneously, intramuscularly, or intravenously; due to its short duration of action, the injection may be repeated every 1-2 hours if necessary.

-Do not use a double dose to compensate for the missed doses.
+Do not use a double dose to make up for forgotten doses.

 No withdrawal effects have been described.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medications, this medication may produce adverse effects, although not everyone will experience them.
+Like all medications, this medication can produce side effects, although not all people experience them.

-The most characteristic adverse effects are:
+The most characteristic side effects are:

-Very frequent adverse effects (may affect more than 1 in 10 patients):
+Very common side effects (may affect more than 1 in 10 patients):

 • Blurred vision